Drama & Theatre Studies A Level

 Reflective report (20 marks)

 Component 1: Drama and theatre (40% of A Level)

 A three-hour written exam.

-Section A: one question (from a choice) on A Servant & Two Masters by Goldoni (25 marks)
+Section A: one question (from a choice) on Antigone by Sophicles (25 marks)

 Section B: one two part question on a given extract from a Metamorphosis by Steve Berkoff (25 marks)

 Section C: one question on the work of theatre makers in a single live theatre production (30 marks)

 Head of subject: Mr Creffield

 Either a 6 in GCSE Drama or 6 in a GCSE English with interest and experience in Theatre.